 - Collect and study email data, then use it to improve future campaigns and content.
 Create monthly and quarterly reports to look at trends over time.

 - Keep up with industry benchmarks.
 If you’re new to the email marketing game and not sure where your metrics should land, industry benchmarks can be a useful starting point.
-A recent study from Campaign Monitor showed the healthcare industry has an average 19.40% open rate.
+Get Response reports the healthcare industry has an average open rate of 26.88% and an average click-through rate of 3.01%.

 - Develop an email editorial calendar, but be prepared to jettison it for a timely topic or opportunity that will entice more opens.